pebble8888/delcmt/README.md

 INSTALL
 =======
-copy delcmt.exe or delcmt to pathed directory. copy delcmt.vim to vim plugin directory.
+Copy delcmt.exe or delcmt to pathed directory.
+In Mac or Unix, build with using make command.
+Copy delcmt.vim to vim plugin directory.